greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 The [gp\_resource\_group\_cpu\_limit](../ref_guide/config_params/guc-list.html) server configuration parameter identifies the maximum percentage of system CPU resources to allocate to resource groups on each Greenplum Database host.
 This limit governs the maximum CPU usage of all resource groups on the coordinator or on a segment host regardless of the CPU allocation mode configured for the group.
 The remaining unreserved CPU resources are used for the OS kernel and the Greenplum Database auxiliary daemon processes.
 The default `gp_resource_group_cpu_limit` value is .9 \(90%\).

-**Note:** The default `gp_resource_group_cpu_limit` value may not leave sufficient CPU resources if you are running other workloads on your Greenplum Database cluster nodes, so be sure to adjust this server configuration parameter accordingly.
+> **Note** The default `gp_resource_group_cpu_limit` value may not leave sufficient CPU resources if you are running other workloads on your Greenplum Database cluster nodes, so be sure to adjust this server configuration parameter accordingly.

-**Warning:** Avoid setting `gp_resource_group_cpu_limit` to a value higher than .9.
+> **Caution** Avoid setting `gp_resource_group_cpu_limit` to a value higher than .9.
 Doing so may result in high workload queries taking near all CPU resources, potentially starving Greenplum Database auxiliary processes.

 ### <a id="cpuset"></a>Assigning CPU Resources by Core